watari3/GitBucket-Wiki/FAQ.md

 ## gitbucket-gist-plugin doesn't work after upgrading to GitBucket 4.x

-If you had used [gitbucket-gist-plugin](https://github.com/gitbucket/gitbucket-gist-plugin) with GitBucket 3.x, it fails to migrate after upgrading GitBucket 4.x.
+If you had used [gitbucket-gist-plugin](https://github.com/gitbucket/gitbucket-gist-plugin) with GitBucket 3.x, it does not work after upgrading to GitBucket 4.x.
 Solution is below:

 1. `UPDATE VERSIONS SET VERSION='2.0.0' WHERE MODULE_ID='gist';`
 2. restart gitbucket